Bitcoin in El Salvador: Energy consumption

 Bitcoin’s global energy consumption was 83.91 TWh in October of 2021, which is 13 times El Salvador’s entire annual energy consumption.
 With the already existing gap between energy demand and supply, this additional energy widened the gap.
 Critics assert that this added consumption would lead to increased national inequality in access to energy, as 11% of households already have no direct access to electricity.

 Geothermal energy

-To mitigate Bitcoin’s substantial energy requirements, the government planned to utilize geothermal energy from volcanoes.
-Announced by President Nayib Bukele as a clean and renewable energy source to minimize environmental degradation.
+To mitigate bitcoin’s substantial energy requirements, the government planned to utilize geothermal energy from volcanoes.
+President Nayib Bukele announced the use of geothermal energy as a clean and renewable source to minimize environmental degradation.
 Currently, El Salvador has a capacity of 204.4MW across two geothermal installations, making it the largest producer of geothermal energy in Central America.

 Water footprint

 Bitcoin’s water footprint has facilitated El Salvador's existing water scarcity crisis, as water is necessary for cooling the mining equipment and generating electricity.
 This demand, along with the country's tropical environment, gave rise to concerns regarding the high water footprint of the operations.
 This scarcity is showcased in a 2023 survey finding that around 40% of citizens who received water one day a week only had access for under six hours.
 Communities have begun protesting the creation of new energy infrastructure for mining, such as wells for geothermal mining and solar plants along the Lempa River, due to declining access to drinking water.